amodmulay/staxmpa/CODE_REVIEW.md

 ### ✔️ Strengths

 *   **TypeScript Usage:** The adoption of TypeScript significantly improves code quality and developer confidence.
 The core data structures are well-defined in `src/types/lexigen.ts`.
-The addition of `RadarData` for import/export is a good example of this.
+The `RadarData` schema for import/export validation with Zod is a robust implementation detail.
-*   **Component Reusability:** The use of ShadCN for base UI components and the creation of app-specific components like `RadarControls` and `TopicList` demonstrate a good approach to reusability.
+*   **Component Reusability:** The use of ShadCN for base UI components and the creation of app-specific components like `RadarControls` and `AdPlaceholder` demonstrate a good approach to reusability.
-*   **Readability:** The code is well-formatted and component names are generally descriptive.
+*   **Readability & SEO:** The code is well-formatted.
+Pages include descriptive metadata, and semantic HTML (like `<main>`, `<header>`) is used correctly, which benefits both readability and search engine optimization.

 ### ⚠️ Areas for Improvement

 *   **Magic Strings & Enums:** IDs for themes (`'monochrome'`, `'default'`) and filters (`'all-regions-filter-value'`) are hardcoded as strings.
 This is prone to typos and makes refactoring difficult.
     *   **Recommendation:** Use TypeScript `enums` or `const` assertions to manage these values.
 For example: `export const THEME_IDS = { MONOCHROME: 'monochrome', ... } as const;`.
 This provides type safety and autocompletion.
 *   **Prop Drilling:** As the app grows, passing props down multiple levels (from `RadarPage` to `RadarControls` to `ThemeSelector`) can become cumbersome.
     *   **Recommendation:** For the current scale, this is acceptable.
 However, if more state needs to be passed down, consider using the `React.Context` API for deeply nested props like the theme or region configurations.
-This should be a deliberate decision to manage complexity, not a default choice.
 *   **Initial Data Management:** The `initialRegionDefinitions` and `appThemes` are defined directly in `RadarPage.tsx`.
     *   **Recommendation:** Move this static configuration data into a separate file (e.g., `src/config/radarConfig.ts`).
 This would clean up `RadarPage` and make the application's configuration easier to find and modify.